“Will Newer Two Way Radios Work with Older Technology?”

-Nova Communications is often able to get the programming off of older radios as well – including frequencies and channel details – not just Motorola technology.
+We are often able to get the programming off of older radios as well – including frequencies and channel details – not just Motorola technology.
 This includes ICOM and other brands and models.

 Wrapping It Up

-Here at Nova Communications, we understand you don’t always know the answers to the questions above, and that deciding on technology can be a bit daunting.
+We understand you don’t always know the answers to the questions above, and that deciding on technology can be a bit daunting.
 With more than 30 years in the business, our team of two way radio experts can help you figure out the next best step for your team.

 We can even help get your radios licensed with Industry Canada!

 Recommended Further Reading:

 - If you want to get an idea of the best newer models of two way radios for your fleet, check out the free Portable Radio Selection Guide below.